Skip to main content

 Steps

-1. After you have used the UI to define the operation that you want to perform, copy or download the Terraform code in the Codebox.
+1. After you have used the user interface to define the operation that you want to perform, download the Terraform code from the Codebox.